Karlilz/React-Stocks/README.md

 The resources listed at the bottom of the readme might come in handy when building this out.

 ## About (/about)
 If a user clicks on "About" in the navigation bar, they should be directed to an about page.
-This is just a static page that displays a description of your app.
+This is just a static page that displays a description of your app.# React-Stocks